-Author has written 7 stories for Supernatural, NCIS, and Hercules: The Legendary Journeys.
+Author has written 13 stories for Supernatural, NCIS, Hercules: The Legendary Journeys, and Hawaii Five-0.

 Cas knows, I'm as fallable as anyone, but I try hard to get my grammar and punctuation right and really obvious errors are like fingernails on a chalk board when I see them.
 I don't usually say anything -- I figure when people ask for reviews they want encouragement, not an English lesson -- but since I have this forum, of sorts, I thought I'd list a few that I see often.
 I'll add to this as I think of more.

 "If you think that, you've got another thing coming" -- I see this ALL the TIME!
 The saying is, "if you think that, you've got another THINK coming".
 In other words, "think again".

 Effect/Affect -- Effect is almost always a noun.
 "What effect will this have on you?"
 "That is the effect we are going for."
 When it is used as a verb, it means "to bring about".
 "We need to effect change."
 It does NOT mean "to alter or have an influence on".
 That is affect, which is always a verb (except for one really obscure medical usage in the field of psychiatry).
 "Her scorn was bound to affect him."
 (Affect can also mean to adopt a mannerism or style of dress or to pretentiously take on some trait, as in, "he affected a British accent".)
 Clear as mud?